OctopusDeploy/People/Security-Operations/L3-Senior-Security-Engineer.md

 - I take responsibility for my own mistakes and learn from the mistakes of others.
 - I manage difficult conversations and tactfully challenge others.
 - I improve the productivity and delivery of my team.
+- I ensure that the alerts we receive are actionable and I proactively reduce alert fatigue.

 <details>
 <summary>Examples</summary>